AIBabyTeaching/Cluster/README.md

 ![Cluster](docs/Cluster.gif)

 This repository contains four labs for getting comfortable with a Slurm based cluster and experimenting with distributed language model training.
-The material and code were prepared by **Ahmed Métwalli** ([ResearchGate](https://www.researchgate.net/profile/Ahmed-Metwalli), [LinkedIn](https://www.linkedin.com/in/ahmed-m%C3%A9twalli/)), affiliated with the **AASTMT Alamein Campus College of Artificial Intelligence**.
+The material and code were prepared by Assistant Lecturer: **Eng.
+Ahmed Métwalli** ([ResearchGate](https://www.researchgate.net/profile/Ahmed-Metwalli), [LinkedIn](https://www.linkedin.com/in/ahmed-m%C3%A9twalli/)), affiliated with the **AASTMT Alamein Campus College of Artificial Intelligence**.

 ## Lab Overview